 After the meeting, Akhilesh went to meet Manav Behl, the CEO, and asked him what he thought of his comments and whether it was appropriate of him to have raised them in the forum.
 Manav told him the truth—that although the content of his message was relevant and his views were valid, the way he had conveyed them was a little negative.
 Akhilesh didn’t take kindly to this feedback and told Manav that henceforth he will simply keep his opinions to himself because it seems that the management didn’t really care about his viewpoint.

 Most of us prefer to avoid reality, much less seek it proactively.
 How often, instead of welcoming insight about ourselves, we treat it as a reason to feel offended?
 Rather than viewing it as an opportunity to look within and see if we need to change something about our attitude or behaviour, we consider negative feedback as criticism that is best avoided.
-Many a relationships—personal and professional—go sour due to such poor response to sincere feedback.
+Many a relationship—personal and professional—go sour due to such poor response to sincere feedback.
 On the other hand, positive feedback too is viewed either suspiciously or not given much importance because we prefer to live in the bubble of perceptions we have created for ourselves.

 But not actively seeking and receiving feedback constructively keeps us from those truths about ourselves which only others can see and point out.
 And unless we see ourselves—our strengths, our weaknesses—without bias, we will not be happy.